nsaylan/Cohort-19/devops/hands-on/Ansible/S4-ansible-04-directory-layout-starategy-errors/README.md

 ## Part 2 - Install Ansible on the Controller Node

-- Run the terraform files in github repo.
+- Run the Terraform files in the github repo.

 - Connect to your ```Controller Node```.

-- Optionally you can connect to your instances using VS Code.
+- Optionally, you can connect to your instances using VS Code.

-- Check Ansible's installation with the command below.
+- Check Ansible's installation using the command below.

 ```bash
 $ ansible --version
 ```

-- Show and exlain the files (`ansible.cfg`, `inventory.ini`) that created by terraform.
+- Show and explain the files (`ansible.cfg`, `inventory.ini`) that were created by Terraform.

 ## Part 3 - Pinging the Target Nodes